jrsphoto/senso_onstep/README.md

 Since I already use Onstep for my telescope's motion control (which also supports focus motors), I decided to reuse the focuser.
 I created a replacement electronics board with a stepper motor connection and an RJ22 jack that fits perfectly in the original DC power jack's spot.
 I even designed a new, 3D printed top cover with mounting points for the new board.

 This "conversion" to onstep is really simple..
 I'm just removeing all the electronics, and bringing out the stepper motor connections to an RJ22-4p4c modular connector.
+I would love to find other things to put on this PCB, like maybe a temp sensor port, but then you have more connection coming to, and going from this focuser.
+Less than ideal.

 The conversion process is super straightforward: